Skip to Main Content

 Faculty who have participated in all segments of the WAC/WID program are eligible to be Faculty Fellows.
 Faculty Fellows act as peer mentors and facilitators for the WAC/WID Program and are eligible for a course release or stipend.

 Faculty interested in participating in any aspect of the Writing Center’s WAC/WID program should contact Jessica Lipsey at Jessica.Lipsey@DaytonaState.edu or Bille Jo Dunaway at Billie-Jo.Dunaway@daytonastate.edu.
-For more information about the DSC Writing Center’s WAC/WID program, go to https://library.daytonastate.edu/Professional_Development/WAC/WID.
+Visit the DSC Writing Center’s WAC/WID program InfoGuide tab to learn more.